 While they are intelligent, they can also be strong-willed, so time and patience could be required in terms of training.
 They are also a breed that requires more attention to their grooming.
 They will either need regular clipping or frequent brushing to ensure it does not become tangled.

-They can also be prone to large breed health conditions like bloat (the twisting of the stomach) and joint problems, and you need to factor in the additional cost of feeding such a large breed too.
+They can also be prone to large-breed health conditions like bloat (the twisting of the stomach) and joint problems, and you need to factor in the additional cost of feeding such a large breed too.

-Another breed known for being a gentle giant, the Saint Bernard tends to be affectionate, loyal and easy going.
+Another breed known for being a gentle giant, the Saint Bernard tends to be affectionate, loyal, and easygoing.
 Although care needs to be taken because of their size, they are a breed that is usually extremely good with children.

-They do still have moderate exercise needs, they need decent walks, but they are not as demanding in terms of their physical needs as some large breed dogs.
+They do still have moderate exercise needs, and they need decent walks, but they are not as demanding in terms of their physical needs as some large breed dogs.

-Care needs to be taken in the hot weather, as they can overheat more quickly and they are a dog that slobbers a lot; a drool bib would be a good investment!
+Care needs to be taken in the hot weather, as they can overheat more quickly, and they are a dog that slobbers a lot; a drool bib would be a good investment!
 They also shed a lot, and a good de-shedding tool would be recommended to keep their coat in good condition and the hairs somewhat at bay.

-They are one of the most active breeds on our list but, providing they get a decent daily walk, and enough enrichment in the home, they then tend to be pretty quiet at home, and they are often selected as a dog appropriate for apartment living.
+They are one of the most active breeds on our list but providing they get a decent daily walk and enough enrichment in the home, they then tend to be pretty quiet at home, and they are often selected as a dog appropriate for apartment living.

 If they don’t get enough stimulation, they can become destructive and bored and can suffer from separation anxiety if left too much.

-Their independent nature means that they also need extra patience when it comes to training, but, given their intelligence, patience will pay off.
+Their independent nature means that they also need extra patience when it comes to training, but given their intelligence, patience will pay off.

 Be prepared for the shedding; you will want a good vacuum cleaner!

-The Shar Pei is often regarded as a lower energy breed.
+The Shar Pei is often regarded as a lower-energy breed.
 While they are a dog that will not need daily hikes to keep them happy, they are not usually a breed that is recommended for novice dog owners.

 Although not completely sedentary, this is another breed that does not have high exercise requirements.
 They are a very playful and smart little breed, so they should have enough mental enrichment around the home too.

-They are known for being extremely affectionate, calm and friendly and tend to get along well with other dogs.
+They are known for being extremely affectionate, calm, and friendly and tend to get along well with other dogs.